 The Whole Life Challenge begins and ends with the Whole Life Challenge Body & Fitness Measurements, which consists of three items:

-A measurable workout is one that can be measured by a single score or a time that you can improve upon during the course of the 8 weeks.
+A measurable workout is one that can be measured by a single score or a time that you can improve upon during the course of the Challenge.
 For example, running or walking a measured distance (like 1 mile) as fast as you can will give you a TIME result.
 Doing as many sit-ups as you can in 1 minute will give you a SCORE result.
 Either is acceptable because it can be improved upon.

 On the other hand, completing a 1-hour yoga, Pilates, or spinning class does not constitute a measurable workout.
 No matter how many times you do it, your time will always be 1 hour.
 You have no possibility for a time improvement.